Chiffon (fabric): Characteristics

 Chiffon is a lightweight fabric which is associated with elegance and luxury; it drapes well and has a shimmery and sheer appearance.
 Under a magnifying glass, chiffon resembles a fine net or mesh, which gives it some transparency.

-Chiffon can be produced out of natural and synthetic fibres.
+Chiffon can be produced out of natural or synthetic fibres.
 Silk chiffon was very expensive, and it is with the development of synthetic chiffon, such as nylon chiffon, polyester chiffon, and rayon chiffon, that chiffon became more accessible and more popular for common usage.

 Since chiffon is a light-weight fabric which frays easily, bound or French seams must be used to stop the fabric from fraying.
-These seams are characterized by s-twist and z-twist crepe yarns, that are spun in counter-clockwise and clockwise motions respectively.

 Natural fibres

 Early chiffon was made purely from silk and was very expensive; when used in fashion, it was associated with high status.
 Silk chiffon displays colours beautifully since silk fibres absorb dyes well.
 Chiffon also drapes well, adding structure to the clothing item it is formed into.
 Silk chiffon needs to be dry cleaned.

 In China, silk chiffon made of raw silk was known as xiāo (绡), which was also the name of raw silk.

 Chiffon could also be made out of cotton.